-Operating expenses increased by \$100.6 million, or 8.8 percent, over the 2016-17 fiscal year.
-Compensation and employee benefits were higher by \$41.1 million, primarily due to a combination of annual salary increases, a one-time bonus payment, and onboarding of additional preeminent faculty and professional staff.
-Services and supplies increased by \$29.3 million, with the largest increase resulting from subcontract expenses of \$8 million related to Federal grants and contracts.
-Scholarships and Fellowships were higher by \$22 million, primarily due to an increase in State Bright Futures scholarships of \$27.2 million, which was partially offset by an increase in the scholarship allowance.
+Operating expenses increased by \$76.9 million, or 6.2 percent, over the 2017-18 fiscal year.
+Compensation and employee benefits were higher by \$31.5 million, mainly attributable to a combination of annual salary increases, a one-time bonus payment, and the continued onboarding of additional preeminent faculty.
+Services and supplies increased by \$34.3 million, largely as the result of an increase in support provided by the FSU Foundation of \$24 million.
+Scholarships and fellowships were higher by \$12.4 million, primarily due to an increase in State Bright Futures scholarships of \$27 million, which was partially offset by an increase in the scholarship allowance.